 At the moment, the G-SYNC Compatible mode is only supported over DisplayPort on monitors, and it requires a GTX 10-series or newer GPU, Windows 10 and at least the 417.71 NVIDIA drivers.

 But that’s not all, Adaptive-Sync or FreeSync monitors that aren’t certified by NVIDIA as ‘G-SYNC Compatible’ can also utilize VRR if you have a compatible NVIDIA graphics card, but smooth performance is not guaranteed.

 Depending on the monitor, it may work without any issues, with some minor or big problems, or they may not work at all.

 In most cases, it works perfectly fine though you’ll need to enable G-SYNC manually in the NVIDIA control panel.

 Which Monitors Are G-SYNC Compatible?

 Just like it’s the case with native G-SYNC monitors, you have to be careful about false advertising when it comes to G-SYNC Compatible monitors.

 To be sure, you’ll have to visit NVIDIA’s official list of G-SYNC compatible monitors — if a monitor isn’t there, then it’s not officially certified (or at least not yet).

 As NVIDIA updates their drivers, they’ll be adding newly certified monitors to their list.
-They started with only 12 monitors, and at the time of this writing, they have almost 100 certified displays in total.
+They started with only 12 monitors, and at the time of this writing, they have over 100 certified displays.